-- Rejection of the manuscript and any other manuscripts submitted by the author(s).
+- Rejection of the manuscript, as well as all other manuscripts submitted by the author(s).

-- A prohibition from acting as an editor or reviewer.
+- A prohibition to serve as an editor or reviewer will be issued.

 Suspected breaches of our publication ethics policies, either before and after publication, as well as concerns about research ethics, should be reported to Editor-in-Chief (email@example.com) or the President, Nigerian Society of Physical Sciences (firstname.lastname@example.org).